-The Abbie L. Hoisington Scholarship: This scholarship was created in memory of two Cranston High School East teachers who died as a result of the Station Nightclub fire in West Warwick, Rhode Island in February of 2003.
+The Abbie L. Hoisington Scholarship: This scholarship was created in memory of a Cranston High School East teacher who died the Station Nightclub fire in West Warwick, Rhode Island in February of 2003.
 Abbie Hoisington was a 1992 graduate of Cranston East, who dedicated herself to the students in her special education class.
-Among other things, she took her students – many of whom had multiple disabilities – to the grocery store, taught them to cook meals, and introduced them to the Internet.
-Abbie was teaching at Burrillville High School at the time of her death, after spending time teaching at Cranston East.
-Lisa D’Andrea, of Barrington, who attended the nightclub concert with Abbie, also taught special education at Cranston East.
-Before coming to East, Lisa had worked at the Emma Pendleton Bradley Hospital, a psychiatric treatment center for children and adolescents in East Providence.
-She enjoyed fitness and helping her students get the most out of life, despite their disabilities.
+Among other in-school activities, she took her students – many of whom had multiple disabilities – to the grocery store, taught them to cook meals, and introduced them to the Internet.
+Abbie was teaching at Burrillville High School at the time of her death after spending time teaching at Cranston East.
+The Abbie Hoisington Scholarship is awarded annually to a student who graduates from Cranston East and plans to pursue a course of study in special education.

 The Albert A. and Cheryl A. Jamiel Scholarship: Albert and Cheryl Jamiel were the devoted parents of four children, all of whom graduated from Cranston East between the years of 1997 and 2006.
 Cheryl was a nurse and Albert as a physical therapist who worked at the United Methodist Nursing Home in East Providence and the Veterans Administration Hospital in Providence for 30 years before retiring.
 Cheryl could always be found in the stands cheering on her kids at any number of sporting events.
 Whether it was hockey, basketball, volleyball, softball, baseball or field hockey, Cheryl would be there making sure her children knew they were loved and supported.
 Cheryl passed away suddenly in September of 2001, Albert passed away in April of 2014.
 They continue to live on in the hearts of those whose lives they touched.
 The Albert and Cheryl Jamiel Scholarship is awarded to a student who excels both in the classroom and athletically while demonstrating a positive attitude.